lericogit/grok-image-downloader/README.md

 # Grok Image Downloader

-A specialized Chromium Extension designed to capture and download dynamically generated AI images.
-It solves the problem of "blurry" intermediate generation steps by allowing users to download the final high-resolution state of an image with one click.
+A Chromium Extension that adds instant download buttons to the Grok image grid.
+Skip the tedious process of opening every image individually just to save it—download your generations directly from the main view.

 ## ✨ Features